mcmanuliam/TunedIn/README.md

 **COMMIT_NUMBER** this will be the issue number, **ALL COMMITS MUST ORIGINATE FROM AN ISSUE**, if no issue is raised - raise one.

-A big concept with our Version Control strategy is to be clean and concise, a way for us to easily maintain this is through [**Squashing**](https://medium.com/@flaviocopes/git-squashing-vs-not-squashing-af5009f47d9e#:~:text=Let's%20talk%20about%20squashing.,even%20squash%20commits%20at%20all%E2%80%9D%3F) commits, rather than having a feature with: `do something`, `fix something`, `fix the new fix` being merged into the codebase we will just merge `do something`.